ccmilne/GoodReads_Parser/README.md

 - Date Read
 - Date Added

-The EDA.ipynb file uses some data analysis techniques to determine patterns, report observations, and visualize trends in one's reading history.
+The GoodReads_Analysis.ipynb file uses some data analysis techniques to determine patterns, report observations, and visualize trends in one's reading history.
+The file will begin by cleaning the CSV file produced by the parser file in order to eliminate duplicate rows and convert data types.
+Then, visualizations will be produced that explore Pages Read, Authors, Ratings, and Dates Associated with the books in your history.

-scrapes and analyzes one's GoodReads reading history.

-Required Downloads and Libraries
+### Required Downloads and Libraries
 Languages
 - Python

+Virtual Environment
+- Jupyter Lab or Notebook

 Libraries/Modules
 - BeautifulSoup